tumblr/TMTumblrSDK/README.md

     [TMAPIClient sharedInstance].OAuthConsumerKey = @"ADISJdadsoj2dj38dj29dj38jd9238jdk92djasdjASDaoijsd";
     [TMAPIClient sharedInstance].OAuthConsumerSecret = @"MGI39kdasdoka3240989ASFjoiajsfomdasd39129ASDAPDOJa";

+If you don't already have a consumer key/secret you can register [here](http://www.tumblr.com/oauth/apps).

 ### OAuth
 In your app’s `Info.plist`, specify a custom URL scheme that the browser can use to return to your application once the user has permitted or denied access to Tumblr: